jverne/jverne.github.io/_posts/2022-03-30-vna-awards.md

 This is a teaching tool, in that I am going to use it to tech myself practical antenna system fundamentals.

-Now, off to learn how to self-align it and then see how bad my home-made loop antenna is.
+Now, off to learn how to calibrate it and then see how bad my home-made loop antenna is.